UNESCO Chair of Refugee Integration and Languages

 - The Researching Multilingually at Borders project, funded by the Arts and Humanities Research Council (AHRC).
 It is a collaboration between seven academic institutions (international and UK) and third sector organisations.
 The international team of researchers, with their different disciplinary backgrounds, research experiences, language and performance skills, will conduct international comparative research on translation and interpretation at different kinds of border in order to develop theory, ethical research practices and research methodologies in relation to multilingual research

 - Gameli Tordzro was appointed GRAMNet Musician-in-Residence in 2015.
 His plans include the development of a Migrants Arts Network within GRAMNet in collaboration with other artists-in-residence'.
 He said: “I will also bring the expertise and experience of a diaspora artist from a context in the global south with a history of both receiving and losing populations through slavery, displacements and conflict.
 This is vital knowledge for working with refugee populations in the present and in their own displacement from the contexts where their languages are spoken readily and cultural forms are palpable and part of everyday life.”

-An inaugural UNESCO Chair lecture will be held at the University of Glasgow on World Refugee Day 2017.
+The inaugural UNESCO Chair was be held at the University of Glasgow on World Refugee Day 2017.
 Watch the lecture here.

 The Scottish Refugee Council’s Head of Policy and Communications, Gary Christie, said: “Since the considerable increase in interest in refugee integration, through the resettlement of refugees from Syria, we have further consolidated our work with the University.
 Large public meetings on the Greek arrivals and humanitarian aid with Médecins Sans Frontières, artists and campaigners, and also with the Italian Ambassador to the UK, have each attracted audiences of over 300 at the University for our joint work.